How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

 El Chepe Regional (Turista and Economica)

-Schedule – leaves from Chihuahua on Monday, Wednesday and Saturday at 6 am, arriving into Los Mochis at 9:30 pm.
-In the other direction it leaves from Los Mochis on Tuesday, Thursday and Sunday at 6 am arriving into Chihuahua at 9:34 pm.
+Schedule – leaves from Chihuahua on Monday and Saturday at 7 am, arriving in Los Mochis at 10:28 pm.
+In the other direction, it leaves from Los Mochis on Tuesday, Thursday and Sunday at 6 am arriving in Chihuahua at 10:34 pm.

-There is another class ‘Economica’ or ‘Economy’ which costs 1,891 pesos (£77) This is mainly used by locals but I believe tourists can use it too.
+There is another class ‘Economica’ or ‘Economy’ which costs 1,034 pesos (£49 / $62) This is mainly used by locals, but tourists can use it too.

 Most people stop at least at Creel because it’s at the start (or end) of the most scenic stretch of the canyon and at Divisadero/ Posada Barrancas for the best views.